morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-1.md

 ---
-title: "Unlock the basics: How to master Sourcing Games 1 with step-by-step guide"
+title: "Unlock the basics: How to master Sourcing Game 1 with step-by-step guide"
-description: Discover the step-by-step methods and solutions to conquer Sourcing Games 1.
+description: Discover the step-by-step methods and solutions to conquer Sourcing Game 1.
 Learn essential sourcing skills and pass all levels with ease.
 image: /img/challenges/sourcing-games/sourcing-games.png
 keywords: [Sourcing Games, Sourcing Techniques, Online Research Skills, OSINT]
-sidebar_label: "Sourcing Games 1"
+sidebar_label: "Sourcing Game 1"
 ---

-# Sourcing Games 1 - Beginning with the basics
+# Sourcing Game 1 - Beginning with the basics

-Here you can find the method and solutions to successfully pass [Sourcing games 1](https://sourcing.games/game-1/) which will guide you through the basics of sourcing at a beginner level.
+Here you can find the method and solutions to successfully pass [Sourcing Game 1](https://sourcing.games/game-1/) which will guide you through the basics of sourcing at a beginner level.
 Remember, there isn't just one solution; there are multiple ways to approach the games.
 The key is to be comfortable with the method you choose.

 ## Game 01 - Use inspection tool